 The incredible beauty of its range of mountains, which forms one of the oldest regions on Earth, with incredible volcanic and sedimentary rocks, examples of which are exceeded only by those found in Greenland.
 Rolling hills, hidden valleys, wide open plains and forest ravines support an incredible diversity of wildlife, plants and habitats.
 Along the valley floor winds the Komati River, after which it flows into Swaziland and to the Indian Ocean.

 The grassy plains of Songimvelo Nature Reserve are home to herds Buffalo, Blesbok, Blue Wildebeest, Impala, Red Hartebeest and Zebra whilst within the wooded and hillside areas one will find Giraffe, Kudu, Mountain reedbuck and Elephant.
 There are also numbers of White Rhino on the Reserve.

-The same reserve where they shot the movie Ghost in the Darkness !
+The reserve where the film The Ghost in the Darkness was shot !

 Bloubank Conservancy – Hoedspruit camp